aaront999/Reconnaissance-Website-Scanner/README.md

 ![Screenshot 2024-10-23 161252](https://github.com/user-attachments/assets/53fbea49-ac4b-48b9-8832-cf73a3b18fe9)
 #
-- Import subprocess and create a function that accepts 2 parameters 'options' which will be 1 or more Nmap commands the user will input, and the ip address.
+4.1 The subprocess module gives us the ability to start applications/programs that can pass arguments to them from Python.
+Let's import subprocess and create a function that accepts 2 parameters 'options' which will be 1 or more Nmap commands the user will input, and the ip address.
 I ran my code to see if my code runs as expected.

 ![Screenshot 2024-10-23 161150](https://github.com/user-attachments/assets/b495d52f-e332-4c0b-9289-304d94421750)
 #